paddycull/Write-Update/README.md

 # Write-Update
 Powershell function that displays user friendly messages as well as optionally logging it to a file.
 When logging to a file, it timestamps the message as well.
+If the -Logfile parameter is not set, it only displays the message.
 See the examples below for more info.

 ### Basic Usage
 ```powershell